Havilland Hall

 Havilland Hall is the largest privately owned estate on the island of Guernsey, and lies close to Saint Peter Port.

+A branch of the de Havilland family resided at Havilland Hall for many years.
 The current house was built in 1830 for Lt Col Thomas de Havilland.

-It is home to the British property developer David Rowland, and in 2005, Prince Andrew unveiled a life-size bronze statue there of Rowland smoking a cigar in a "vaguely Churchillian pose".
+It is home to the British property developer David Rowland, and in 2005 Andrew Mountbatten Windsor, unveiled a life-size bronze statue there of Rowland smoking a cigar in a "vaguely Churchillian pose".